Social Work Department

 Students enter the program in the first semester of the junior year with a group of peers.
 They travel through the program with the same group of students - their cohort - until they graduate.

 A Rigorous Field Education

-During their senior year students are involved in a year long field education placement in the community, at the same agency, all day Monday and Wednesday and return form a mini-block placement following winter break.
+During their senior year, students are involved in a year-long field education placement in the community, at the same agency, all day Monday and Wednesday, and they return for a mini-block placement following winter break.